fjvallarino/monomer/docs/tutorials/03-life-cycle.md

 change.
 Just to clarify: this only is a concern if there are widgets with state involved, although it's probably safer to just always handle it.

-In the example, a `key` is associated to each row.
+In the example, a `nodeKey` is associated to each row.
 It works similarly to `styleBasic` but receives a Text argument.

 ```haskell